ricardofbarros/base16-pretty-dark/README.md

 # Tomorrow Dark Syntax theme

+**Warning: This is a fork from this [theme](https://github.com/atom/base16-tomorrow-dark-theme).
+I created a brand new repository so I could publish this package.**

 Atom theme using the ever popular [base16][base16] tomorrow dark colors.

 This theme is installed by default with Atom and can be activated by going to